nickyhelol/BookStore/README.md

 # BookStore
-A web application using ASP.NET MVC Core framework to simulate the functionality of a shopping cart.
+It is a web application using ASP.NET MVC Core framework.
+This project simulates an online bookstore which allows users to browse products and put them into a shopping cart.
+It also includes other functionalities including checkout, shipping and administrator functions.

-Effect Display
+## Demo

 <img src="images/image1.PNG" >
 <img src="images/image2.PNG" >